Let’s Start Learning About Digital Accessibility

 ACCESSIBILITY CREATES POSSIBILITY

 Learn how you can make your content accessible and see what’s possible when our community comes together to support digital accessibility.
-If you hit the target and make your content accessible, you can have a chance to win a $25 Target gift card!

 What can I do to make the web more accessible?